ajshul/mate-ai/README.md

 - **WebSocket connection errors**: Check that your ngrok URLs are correct in `.env`
 - **Twilio not forwarding calls**: Verify the voice webhook URL in your Twilio Console
 - **ngrok session limit**: On the free plan, you can only run one agent at a time.
-Use `ngrok start --all` to start multiple tunnels in a single agent session
+Use `npm run ngrok` to properly start all required tunnels

+### Webhook Issues

+- **Webhooks not updating**: Make sure your TWILIO_CONVERSATION_SERVICE_SID is set in your .env file
+- **Manual webhook updates**: If automatic configuration fails, set webhooks manually in the Twilio Console

 ## Project Structure